 "At a minimum, any recent act or failure to act on the part of a parent or caretaker, which results in death, serious physical or emotional harm, sexual abuse or exploitation, or an act or failure to act which presents an imminent risk of serious harm" (CAPTA definition of "abuse & neglect")

 What is the Standard for Removal?

-At the removal stage, "contrary to the welfare" must be understood in the context of the federal definition of "abuse and neglect", and in the context of larger due process considerations.
+definition of "abuse and neglect", and in the context of larger due process considerations.

-This means that a removal may only be contrary to the welfare of the child when it is necessary to prevent an imminent risk of serious harm.
+removal is necessary to prevent an imminent risk of serious harm.